-Forests covered about 4 billion hectares-31 per cent-of the world's land area in 2015.
+Forests covered about four billion hectares-31 per cent-of the world's land area in 2015.
 While global rates of deforestation have decreased in the recent past from a net annual forest area loss of 7.3 million hectares in 2000 to 3.3 million hectares in 2015, they are still alarmingly high.
 The main driver of deforestation continues to be conversion of forests to agricultural land.
-In addition, forest degradation is increasing globally, mainly due to unsustainable use, often driven by poverty or poor land governance.3
+In addition, forest degradation is increasing globally, mainly due to unsustainable use, often driven by poverty or poor land governance.
+Mountains cover about 22 percent of the Earth's surface and are vital sources of water, energy, biodiversity, agricultural products and livelihoods for a large portion of the world's population.
+In 2017, 76 per cent of mountain areas were covered by some form of green vegetation, including forests, shrubs, grassland and cropland, which tends to be positively correlated to the health of the mountains and their capacity to provide ecosystem services; but mountain ecosystems and the people who inhabit them are also highly vulnerable to disturbances.

 About one fifth of the Earth's land surface covered by vegetation showed persistent and declining trends in productivity from 1998 to 2013.
 Up to 24 million km2 of land was affected, including 19 per cent of cropland, 16 per cent of forestland, 19 per cent of grassland and 28 per cent of rangeland.
 In some cases, advanced stages of land degradation are leading to desertification in dryland areas, particularly in the grasslands and rangelands.

-It is estimated that 60 per cent of terrestrial biodiversity loss is related to food production, while ecosystem services to support food production are under pressure, with 33 per cent of soils moderately to highly degraded and freshwater ecosystems adversely impacted by water extraction for agriculture and other uses, and by pollution.4 Globally, around 3.2 billion people are adversely affected by land degradation, and an estimated 2 billion hectares-equivalent to 17 per cent of all biologically productive land-could benefit from restoration.
+It is estimated that 60 per cent of terrestrial biodiversity loss is related to food production, while ecosystem services to support food production are under pressure, with 33 per cent of soils moderately to highly degraded and freshwater ecosystems adversely impacted by water extraction for agriculture and other uses, and by pollution.
+Globally, around 3.2 billion people are adversely affected by land degradation, and an estimated two billion hectares-equivalent to 17 per cent of all biologically productive land-could benefit from restoration.